annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 ```

 This approach is particularly useful as it doesn't export environment variables,
-but just calls the command with those environment.
-This means our deploys are
+but just calls the command within the context of a given specification of
+environment variable values.
+This means our deploys are not changing the
-not changing the environment of the `publish` server.
-This allows us to deploy
+environment of the `publish` server.
+This allows us to deploy and run multiple
-and run multiple instances of the same app on the same server or apps that
+instances of the same app on the same server or apps that happen to share the
-happen to share the same environment variable names, without interfering with
+same environment variable names, without those apps interfering with one
-one another.
+another.

 However, there's a small problem with this approach: We need to know the
-runtime environments at deploy time (while calling `$ mix akd.deploy`).
+run-time environments at deploy time (while calling `$ mix akd.deploy`).

-For apps where we don't have access to the runtime environments at deploy-time,
+In situations where we don't have access to the run-time environments at
-we use a different approach.
+deploy-time, we use a different approach.

 ### The Env Command

-Another way to pass runtime environments is to put them in a file inside a
+Another way to pass run-time environments is to put them in a file inside a
-unique folder in the destination server (We use
+unique folder in the destination server (e.g.
 `<path-to-the-release>/support/environment`).
 This file contains all the
 environment variables needed to run a built release.